At a Glance

 (NOTE: Employers must notify students of this delay at the time of hire so they can plan their finances accordingly.)

 Employers are responsible for knowing and correctly stating all information requested on the upload spreadsheet.
-Incomplete or inaccurate forms are returned to supervisors through campus mail.
+Incomplete or inaccurate forms are returned to supervisors.
 This will delay when the student can be placed on the payroll.

 The Student Employment web site does not list all policies relating to employment at CWU, but rather gives general employment guidelines and information specific to student employees.
 Please contact Student Employment if you have questions not addressed in this manual.